 While brands are left understanding and researching the rules, authorities have started slapping fines.
 The time for research is behind; brands need to comply.
 And fast!

 A privacy-driven approach will only help fortify consumer trust.

 CPRA, the more stringent version of CCPA, is also expected to tighten the waters for businesses.
 Non-compliance and imprecise privacy programs will not suffice.

 Missing a Compliance Action Plan for your Organization?

-The office of the California Attorney General’s enforcement examples serves as both a warning and caution to businesses.
+The California Attorney General’s enforcement examples serve as a warning and caution to businesses.
 More enforcement and actions are bound to follow suit, but organizations cannot afford a wait-and-watch approach.

 While deciphering the technicalities and nitty-gritty of achieving compliance may seem time-consuming and daunting, it doesn’t have to be.
 TrustArc has solutions to accelerate your path to CCPA compliance.